To handle Electronic Prescriptions of Controlled Substances (ePCS) messages, NextGen Healthcare has the following processes in place:

 - NextGen® Enterprise EHR stores the patient medication record in the

-table containing all of the information required by the DEA.
-Additionally, NextGen® Enterprise stores all underlying details of the ePCS message in theepcs_audit_prescription
+epcs_erx_message_history table containing all of the information required by the DEA.
+Additionally, NextGen® Enterprise stores all underlying details of the ePCS message in the epcs_audit_prescription table.

 - Date/time of the event